baxtertyler/baxtertyler/README.md

 ## What I have been up to lately
 - Extensive web development for Food Drops, creating the UI/UX design and assiting on building up the backend.
 Implementation of encryption mechanisms, real time ordering, and secure accounts.
 - Student assitant for the Cal Poly SLO Computer Science department.
-Lead the cs lab periods, assist in answer questions and debugging programs, grading projects.
+Leading the cs lab periods, assisting in answer questions / debugging programs, grading student projects.

 ## Technology Toolkit